 At the very basic level, triple net leases include property taxes, maintenance expenses and insurance premiums on top of rent.
 The tenant is granted almost full responsibility over the property from the financial role they take on.

 A triple net lease also usually includes low, base rental prices.
 Given the amount of the expenses tenants agree to pick up, many times, the base rent they pay is lower than if they were to accept another type of lease.

 What a Triple Net Lease Does Not Include

 A common misconception is that even a true absolute net lease covers ALL expenses associated with a property, which is not always the case.

 While a true absolute NNN lease with a strong tenant can be thought of as a turnkey commercial property from the landlord or investor’s perspective, even an absolute net lease has some expenses that won’t be covered by the tenant(s).

 For example, it’s rare for an NNN lease to cover the accounting costs charged by the landlords CPA or legal costs charged by the landlord’s attorneys when drafting or reviewing documents.
 While these costs are fairly small relative to the purchase price of a property, they are still not typically covered in a standard “NNN lease”.

-Another misunderstanding is that triple net leases are risk-free.
-While triple net investments do offer advantages, there are still several risks that should be taken into consideration.
-The primary advantages of triple net lease investments are a predictable revenue stream due to the long-term leases and pass-throughs, and a relatively hassle-free investment due to the low management requirements.
+For property owners, the primary advantages of triple net lease investments are a predictable revenue stream due to the long-term leases and pass-throughs, as well as a relatively hassle-free investment due to the low management requirements.